anuzk13/ScanningAndDetecting3DObjects/README.md

 - Note: An [`ARReferenceObject`][01] contains only the spatial feature information needed for ARKit to recognize the real-world object, and is not a displayable 3D reconstruction of that object.

-## Detect Reference Objects in an AR Experience
+## Detect reference objects in an AR experience

 You can use an Xcode asset catalog to bundle reference objects in an app for use in detection: